 Before you sign an engagement agreement with any C3PAO, get clear answers to these five questions.
 They separate prepared assessors from ones who will create problems later.

-4. Do you offer a pre-assessment readiness review, and do you recommend it?
+- Do you offer a pre-assessment readiness review, and do you recommend it?
 A pre-assessment is an informal review that identifies gaps before the formal assessment starts.
 Not all C3PAOs offer it.
-For companies that have not been through a Level 2 assessment before, it often pays for itself by reducing the number of deficiencies found during the formal assessment.
+For companies new to a Level 2 assessment, a pre-assessment often pays for itself.
+It reduces the number of deficiencies found during the formal assessment.

 Four Readiness Milestones C3PAOs Check Before Scheduling

-Most C3PAOs will not schedule a formal assessment unless your business has cleared four basic readiness milestones.
-Trying to schedule before you hit these is a common mistake that wastes time and money.
+Most C3PAOs will not schedule a formal assessment until your business clears four basic readiness milestones.
+Trying to schedule before you reach these is a common mistake that wastes time and money.

 Milestone 3: A documented System Security Plan.
 Your SSP (System Security Plan) describes how your organization protects CUI.
 It covers your system boundary, hardware and software inventory, user roles, and how each control is implemented.
 The SSP is the first document a CCA reviews.
 If it is not complete, the assessment cannot begin.